Paying for College

 These plans often cover from 50% to 100% of tuition and fees for certain courses.
 Be sure to report any assistance from an employer to the Financial Aid Office.

 Federal PLUS Loan for Parents & Graduate Students

-The Federal PLUS Loan Program is a fixed rate, credit-based loan available to parents of dependent undergraduate students and graduate students.
+The Federal PLUS Loan Program is a loan available to parents of dependent undergraduate students and graduate students.
 Borrowers can request up to the cost of attendance minus any financial aid.
 Repayment begins 60 days after loan is fully disbursed, with possible in-school deferment options available.
-The interest rate is fixed at 7.9% and loan fees are subtracted from the principal amount of each loan, up to 4%.
+The interest rate is adjusted annually.
 PLUS Loans are available to biological parents, stepparents and adoptive parents of an undergraduate student who is enrolled in school at least half-time.